Broadway Church

 Morality: Similarly, humans also concur on basic forms of morality.
 Despite our ability to override or deny this morality, such universal beliefs again argue for a standard outside of ourselves – that is, God.

-Personal Experience: Intense spiritual moments such as near-death experiences exhibit the truth of a spirit realm beyond our physical existence.
+Personal Experience: Intense spiritual moments such as near-death experiences exhibit the truth of a spirit realm beyond our physical existence - a different kind of consciousness.

 The Bible: Comprehensive historical understanding and disciplined Bible interpretation confirm that the Bible remains the trustworthy source about God and faith.